Timeline of the COVID-19 pandemic in January 2020: 22 January

 New cases: Macau and Hong Kong reported their first laboratory-confirmed cases, with Hong Kong reporting its second on the evening of 22 January.
 Beijing reported an additional five laboratory-confirmed cases, while Guangdong reported an additional nine laboratory-confirmed cases.
 Shanghai reported an additional five laboratory-confirmed cases, while Tianjin reported an additional two laboratory-confirmed cases.
 Zhejiang and Jiangxi reported an additional five and one laboratory-confirmed cases, respectively.
 Liaoning reported its first two laboratory-confirmed cases.
 Guizhou, Fujian, Anhui, Shanxi, and Ningxia reported one laboratory-confirmed case each.
 Hainan reported four laboratory-confirmed cases.
 Hunan reported three additional laboratory-confirmed cases.
 Guangxi reported two laboratory-confirmed cases.
 In all, the total number of laboratory-confirmed cases in China increased to 571 and the death toll to 17.

 Internationally, two more laboratory-confirmed cases were reported in Thailand, raising the total number of laboratory-confirmed cases in Thailand to four.

 New data showed indications of the current rapid spread of the disease and an increase in the rate of transmission.

 Officials announced a quarantine of the greater Wuhan, China area to commence on 23 January 2020 at 10:00 a.m.
 No traffic would be allowed in or out of the city.

-Zhou Xianwang, the mayor of Wuhan, admitted that his team had not released information about the virus in a "timely" manner, resulting in over 5 million people traveled out of the city before Wuhan was placed in quarantine.
+Zhou Xianwang, the mayor of Wuhan, admitted that his team had not released information about the virus in a "timely" manner, resulting in over 5 million people traveling out of the city before Wuhan was placed in quarantine.
 Zhou cited "party-reporting mechanisms", indicating that Wuhan needed authorization from the central government before they could make any announcement regarding the virus.

 The US embassy in China raised the Health Alert to level 2 (Practice Enhanced Precautions).
-President Trump during an interview at Economic Forum in Switzerland that "It's one person coming in from China, and we have it under control.
+President Trump said during an interview at the Economic Forum in Switzerland that "It's one person coming in from China, and we have it under control.
 It's—going to be just fine."

 The WHO Emergency Committee met in Geneva to consider whether the virus had reached the level of a Public Health Emergency of International Concern.